 Action(s): Action 6.1, 6.2, 6.3, and 6.4.
+Effectiveness of Action(s): Effective

-Metric(s): Parent/Teacher Conferences and Communication, Parent Involvement in Student Recognition/Celebration, Parent Advisory and Participation Opportunities, and Advertisement and Promotion.
+Metric(s): Parent Survey Return Rate, Parent Involvement in Student Recognition/Celebration, Parent Advisory and Participation Opportunities, and Advertisement and Promotion.

 Analysis Statement: The basic services provided in these actions were effective in supporting the goals outlined in Goal 6.
-Kings Canyon Online has continued to find ways to involve parents in the online curriculum process.
-At this time 100% of the parents have the opportunity to be involved in 10 or more school events.
-One was is through parent/teacher conference at enrollment time for every Kings Canyon Online.
+Kings Canyon Online has continued to find ways to involve parents in the online curriculum process (6.3).
+At this time 100% of the parents have the opportunity to be involved in 10 or more school events (6.2).
+One was is through parent/teacher conference (6.1) at enrollment time for every Kings Canyon Online.
 This conference includes the student, parent, supervising teacher, social worker, academic counselor, and administrator.
 This ensures that every family is provided with the right training to have a successful start with Kings Canyon Online.
 It is also an opportunity to introduce parents and students to the variety of resources that are available to help students with their socio-emotional and academic successes.
-This process has developed into an opportunity to share the success made each semester in a student recognition/celebration.
+This is also an opportunity to share the success made each semester in a student recognition/celebration.
 We continue to look for ways to expand parent participation.
-The current advertisement and promotion services at Kings Canyon Online have helped to introduce our program to the communication and provide further understanding to current students and parents.
+The current advertisement and promotion services at Kings Canyon Online involve a variety of resources (6.4) such as Parent Square, marquee advertisement, and visual banners.